engr101staff/engr101matlab/_sources/working_with_images/ex/contrast_stretching.in.rst

 ..    - :250: Correct!
 ..      :x: No, try again.

-So that's only a small part of the possible range of intensity values - no wonder this image looks washed out!
+The washed-out image is only using a small part of the possible range of intensity values - no wonder this image looks washed out!
 As you saw in the video, the standard algorithm for contrast stretching is based on a linear interpolation from the original range of intensity values to a new, larger range.

 .. figure:: img/contrast_stretch_diagram.png
    :width: 500